One of my pet hates from back when I was in school is cleaning out dirty school lunch boxes that have been in the school bag for a while.

 Now, if everything was eaten that isn't a problem at all.
 My goal is to have just enough of the right foods and foods that my children will eat so that the lunch box comes home empty.

-My solution is to give them manageable portions so when I ask the question at the collection, did you eat all your lunch?
-The answer is 'yes' and I have an empty lunchbox to clean and not one with a squashed half banana, cracker crumbs, piece of cheese and a half-eaten yoghurt pot spilt everywhere!
+My solution is to give them manageable portions so when I ask 'did you eat all your lunch?'
+The answer is 'yes' and I have an empty lunchbox to clean and not one with a squashed half banana, cracker crumbs, piece of cheese and a half-eaten yoghurt pot spilt everywhere.

 I believe that if the child chooses what they want, they are more likely to eat it and can be held accountable.
 What they liked last month might be at the bottom of their list this week, so I always ask them to choose, 'what fruit would you like, I have apples, banana, orange or grapes?'

 I believe that it is important that children understand that food is a source of fuel and how they need to eat a balanced diet.
 For example, 'an orange will help fight off colds', 'fruit and veg are full of vitamins and good for your skin and hair'.

 I also remind them that 'chicken is a good source of protein which will keep you full and give you the energy and strength to concentrate for the day' and 'fish is great for your brain and will help you concentrate at school.'